AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 86 unique allowlist entries for `aiofiles` when running stubtest in CI.

-### Pyright settings in CI: *strict on some files*
+### Pyright settings in CI: *not strict*

-Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.
+This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.

 ### Statistics on the annotations in typeshed's stubs for `aiofiles`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 431
+    - Annotated parameters: 405
-    - Unannotated parameters: 1
+    - Unannotated parameters: 27
     - Explicit `Any` parameters: 34
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 29
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 3
 - Returns:
     - Annotated returns: 148
     - Unannotated returns: 3